microsoft/CsWinRT/docs/interop.md

 internal unsafe interface IServiceProviderInterop
 {
     // Note: Invoking methods on ComInterfaceType.InterfaceIsIInspectable interfaces
-    // is no longer supported in the runtime, but can be simulated with IUnknown. void GetIids(out int iidCount, out IntPtr iids);
+    // is no longer supported in the CLR, but can be simulated with IUnknown. void GetIids(out int iidCount, out IntPtr iids);
     void GetRuntimeClassName(out IntPtr className);
     void GetTrustLevel(out TrustLevel trustLevel);